Retailers procure goods in large quantities directly from

 they shop, sending them tailored offers related to the store's

 section they are in; recommending items based on past purchases; or

 allowing shoppers to program automated shopping lists.

-payment lanes, information kiosks, digital signage, etc. Other
+information kiosks, digital signage, etc. Other innovative

-spots, point-of-sales (POS) systems, virtual storefronts and
+point-of-sales (POS) systems, virtual storefronts and endless

 Reinvention of Loyalty Programs: